brewmecoffee/claude-auto-allow-button-autohokey-script/README.md

-# Auto Button Clicker for Popups
+# Auto Button Clicker for Claude MCP (Model Context Protocol) Popups

+The script can be generally used for auto clicking other buttons too, based on the images.
 An AutoHotkey script that automatically detects and clicks a specific button on popups by matching an image pattern.
 The script runs persistently in the background and checks for the specified button every 2 seconds.

 ## Features